-This guidance provides practical advice for clinicians caring for immunocompromised persons who wish to travel or who have travelled to Zika affected areas.
+Practical advice for clinicians caring for immunocompromised persons who wish to travel or who have travelled to Zika-affected countries or areas.

 Zika virus, travel and the immunocompromised patient

 Published experience of Zika virus infection in immunocompromised or immunosuppressed individuals is very limited and knowledge about the pathogenesis of Zika virus infection continues to evolve.

 Since Zika virus is a flavivirus, it is likely that both innate and adaptive responses are required to halt Zika viral replication and clear the virus, so medical conditions or interventions that influence innate and/or adaptive immune responses could alter the course of clinical illness, including the symptoms, severity and duration of infection.

 Case reports describing Zika virus infection in patients with conditions associated with compromised immune systems are limited.
 In Colombia, an adult and a child with confirmed Zika virus infection had severe illness with fatal outcomes.
 Post mortem examinations suggested probable lymphoblastic leukaemia and myeloid leukaemia, respectively.
 The role of Zika virus infection in these fatal outcomes is unclear.

 As an interim measure, and until data from case control studies and large observational studies appear (note these may not be forthcoming), some extrapolation from experience of infections caused by the related flavivirus, dengue virus, is reasonable.

 Published data on dengue virus infection and immunocompromised patients come from case reports or small case series, often with mixed patient populations (for example variability in underlying conditions or interventions, differing degrees of immunocompromised, different ethnic and geographical backgrounds).